 An export plan is a document that helps you assess the potential benefits and risks to your business when selling internationally.
 It clearly defines the market you’ll target, your specific sales goals and the overall approach you’ll take to achieve those goals.

 The document doesn’t need to be long—a few pages are sufficient—but the information it captures is extremely important.
 Not only will it guide the efforts of your entire team, it’ll also clearly communicate your plan to people outside the company who you may turn to for help along the way.

 For example, if you’re hoping to get financing from your bank or apply to one of Canada’s many government programs for exporters, a good export plan is a must.
-It gives you credibility and demonstrates your commitment and due diligence.
+It gives you credibility, shows you’ve done your research and demonstrates your commitment and due diligence.

 Identifying your target market

 While your export plan includes a variety of information about financing, marketing, logistics, competition and more, your first consideration should be identifying the target market you believe offers you the best chance to succeed.
 How will you know which country fits the bill?
 There could be many indicators.
 For example, you may have received a lot of inquiries about your products from a particular country, or you may already be selling indirectly to a specific international market through a partner.

 In my experience, while you may think that exporting to multiple countries offers a greater chance of success, it’s best to focus on one country initially and do it well.

 With your target market identified, it’s time to learn as much as you can about it.
 What are the key economic indicators and risks?
 Is there demand for your products and services there?
 If so, are your competitors already achieving success in that market?